 “Since 1990, over 500 people have died due to factory malfunctions in sweatshops and thousands have been injured in more than 50 factory fires. “

-Moreover, sweatshop workers in Bangladesh are forced to work 14-16 hours, 7 days a week for a monthly pay of $33, which is almost half as little as the estimated wage for living wage of $60.
+Moreover, sweatshop workers in Bangladesh are forced to work 14-16 hours, 7 days a week for a monthly pay of $33, which is almost half as little as the estimated wage for living: $60.

 Factory managements often take steps to prevent the formation of trade unions, which makes it impossible for the factory workers to fight for their rights and thereby improve these working conditions.
-Thus, fast fashion results in an extremely unethical treatment of people and pays little, if not at all, attention to their working conditions and rights6.
+Thus, fast fashion results in an extremely unethical treatment of people and pays little, if not at all, attention to their working conditions and rights.
+Have we mentioned that the fashion industry also endangers human water rights as we understand them today?

 Water Pollution and the Fashion Industry